-In 2017, BioCatch was recognized by Frost & Sullivan for New Product Innovation in Biometric Authentication, highlighting the company’s position in the emerging behavioral biometrics landscape and its patented Invisible Challenges™ solution, which helps identify fraudsters without jeopardizing the user experience.
+In 2017, BioCatch was recognized by Frost & Sullivan for New Product Innovation in Biometric Authentication, highlighting the company’s position in the emerging behavioral biometrics landscape and how the BioCatch platform helps identify fraudsters without jeopardizing the user experience.

 Now, Frost & Sullivan’s newest report reaffirms the advantages of behavioral biometrics, concluding that this AI-driven modality “will become the main identity authentication/verification element in two factor or multifactor authentication” and that “businesses will increasingly use AI to aid decision-making as well as for greater behavioral pattern analysis of anomalies.”